Capt Mark Gold saved woman 'being drowned' in Taff

 Miss Ware's partner Martin Edwards, 43, of Cardiff, and friend Gary Pincott, 55, of Barry, deny attempted murder.

 Capt Gold - in the Royal Army Medical Corps for 20 years - was walking with his wife and children on 16 February.

-The court was told how he saw two men rolling her body into the river and holding her head under the water.'Attacking her'
+The court was told how he saw two men rolling her body into the river and holding her head under the water.